US, Europe and NATO join forces to counter 'aggressive' China | ExBulletin

 The EU is China’s biggest trading partner, but they are also economic competitors.
 As Beijing asserts itself more and more in recent years, the 27-nation bloc has struggled to balance its trade interests with a country it sees as a systemic rival and has human rights concerns. ‘man.

 The two sealed a major investment deal in December, giving European companies roughly the same level of access to the Chinese market as those in the United States.
-It was announced just weeks before President Joe Biden took office and raised concerns that Europeans were reducing Biden’s influence as he sought to take a tougher line on China.
+This was announced just weeks before President Joe Biden took office and raised concerns that the Europeans were reducing Bidens’ leverage as he sought to take a tougher line. with regard to China.

 But Blinken said the United States would not force our allies to choose between themselves or us with China.
-He warned of Beijing’s threatening behavior, but said that does not mean that countries cannot work with China to the extent possible, for example on challenges like climate change and health security.
+He warned of Beijing’s threatening behavior, but said that does not mean countries cannot work with China to the extent possible, for example on challenges such as climate change and health security. .

-Regarding China’s military aggressiveness, Blinken noted its “efforts to threaten freedom of navigation, to militarize the South China Sea, to target countries across the Indo-Pacific with more military capabilities.
+In terms of China’s military aggressiveness, Blinken noted its efforts to threaten freedom of navigation, to militarize the South China Sea, to target Indo-Pacific countries with increasingly sophisticated military capabilities.
 Beijing’s military ambitions are growing year by year.

 NATO Secretary General Jens Stoltenberg said the military alliance does not see China as an adversary, but of course China’s rise to power has direct consequences for our security.
 He noted that China is investing heavily in military equipment, including nuclear-capable missiles.